Help us understand our audience.

 Summary

 • In 2007, only 13 percent of City University of New York (CUNY) community college students graduated within three years.
-At Bronx Community College (BCC), the rate was under eight percent.
-The low graduation rates meant few students left with the credentials needed for higher-paid, higher quality jobs.
+At Bronx Community College (BCC), the rate was under 8 percent.
+The low graduation rates meant few students left with the credentials needed for higher-paid, higher-quality jobs.

-• After an initial evaluation of ASAP in 2015 demonstrated strong results, the next mayoral administration, led by then-Mayor Bill de Blasio, funded a dramatic expansion of the program, seeking to scale from serving 4,400 to 25,000 students by 2019.
+• After an initial evaluation of ASAP in 2015 demonstrated strong results, the next mayoral administration, led by then-Mayor Bill de Blasio, funded a dramatic program expansion, seeking to scale from serving 4,400 to 25,000 students by 2019.
 At BCC, ASAP was adopted as a college-wide strategy, and campus operations were reshaped with the aim of enrolling all eligible students in the program.

 Results and accomplishments

-Across the CUNY system, ASAP students graduate within three years at more than double the rate of non-participants
+Across the CUNY system, 53% of ASAP students graduated within three years, more than double the rate of non-participants.
+The most recent average three-year graduation rate across ASAP cohorts from fall 2009 to fall 2020 stands at 49.1%.

-Between 2015 and 2018, ASAP at Bronx Community College grew to serve nearly six times as many students, scaling from 750 students per year to almost 4,400
+Between 2015 and 2018, ASAP at Bronx Community College grew to serve nearly six times as many students, scaling from 750 students per year to almost 4,400.
+When looking only at first-time freshmen, BCC ASAP students graduate at a three-year rate 10% higher than students not supported by the program.

-• Successful replication efforts across the country: The ASAP program has provided technical assistance to institutions in Ohio, California, Westchester County (New York), Tennessee, and West Virginia, helping them successfully implement the ASAP model.
+• Successful replication efforts across the country: CUNY has provided technical assistance to institutions in Ohio, California, New York, North Carolina, Tennessee, and West Virginia, helping them successfully implement the ASAP model.
 An MDRC evaluation found that the Ohio replication nearly doubled the three-year graduation rate across three community colleges.

-• Widespread national recognition: The program has been recognized as a community college reform model numerous times over the past five years, including by President Obama in 2015, by the National Symposium on Student Retention in 2016, and by Harvard University’s John F. Kennedy School of Government in 2020.
+• Widespread national recognition: The program has been recognized as a successful community college reform model numerous times, including by President Obama in 2015, by the National Symposium on Student Retention in 2016, by Harvard University’s John F. Kennedy School of Government in 2020, and in President Biden’s 2022 Economic Report of the President.

 Overview